mayurgore2023/Python/README.md

 # Python

-# Q. program which contain one function named as Fun(),That function should display "Hello from fun" from on console:
+# Q. program which contain one function named as Fun(),That function should display "Hello from fun" on console:

 def Fun():

     print("Hello")